facebookresearch/ELI5/README.md

 Read the Paper: https://arxiv.org/abs/1907.09190

-**UPDATE**:

-ELI5 is now available in the Hugging Face **nlp** library.
-Check out this blog post, which provides a walkthrough of how to download the data as well as an updated extractive and generative approach to ELI5: https://yjernite.github.io/lfqa.html

-And check out the new demo: https://huggingface.co/qa/

 Read the Blog Post: https://ai.facebook.com/blog/longform-qa/

 Explore the Dataset: https://facebookresearch.github.io/ELI5/explore.html

+**UPDATES**:

+- ELI5 is part of the **KILT Benchmark**.
+As part of KILT, we provide annotations for the dev and test sets grounded into a fixed Wikipedia snapshot.
+Check out the website: https://ai.facebook.com/tools/kilt and Github Repo: https://github.com/facebookresearch/KILT

+- ELI5 is now available in the Hugging Face **nlp** library.
+Check out this blog post, which provides a walkthrough of how to download the data as well as an updated extractive and generative approach to ELI5: https://yjernite.github.io/lfqa.html.
+And check out the new demo: https://huggingface.co/qa/

+- ELI5 is part of **Dodecadialogue**, a benchmark of 12 dialogue tasks.
+Check out the website: https://parl.ai/projects/dodecadialogue/

 --------------------------------------------------------------------------------